-Right after we started, we stopped at Fall Hollow, which was a pretty waterfall.
+Right after we started, we stopped at Fall Hollow, which features a pretty waterfall.
 We saw another a short ways up.
 Our server last night told us it was downhill all the way to Nashville, but it seemed mainly uphill to us.
-The entire ride was very enjoyable, though.
-The only disappointing part was the end.
-Everything says the Trace is 444 miles long.
-At the southern terminus, there’s a rock with a plaque that notes it’s the southern terminus.
-We’d taken our photos by it at the start.
-So naturally, we wanted a photo of us at the northern terminus and also mile marker 444.
-But neither exists.
+One sad part was that while this part of the Trace was certain pretty, the best fall colors were behind us.
+Most of the leaves here had already fallen off the trees.

 While today’s ride was very enjoyable, the end was disappointing.
 All the materials I read say the Trace is 444 miles (715 km) long.
 And at the southern terminus, there’s a rock with a plaque.
 So we assumed there would be a northern terminus marker, and we’d take our photo there, as we had at the start.
 We also wanted a photo of mile marker 444 (715 km).
 But strangely, neither exists.